dmijatovic/dv4all-wcp/README.md

 # Web components monorepo - DEMO

+`THIS LIBRARY IS USED TO TEST USE OF WEB COMPONENTS AND HOW PUBLISHING TO NPM WORKS.`

-This monorepo is created to test web components setup with lerna, nuxt, next and plain JS.
+The monorepo is created to test web components setup with lerna, nuxt, next and plain HTML5.
 I am developing ideas about project organization and structure.
-What folder structure is handy?
+What folder structure is optimal for max. flexibility and efficiency?
 How monorepo approach works?
-Where LERNA is helpful?
+When LERNA is helpful?

-The components, loaders and utility functions use same namespace `@dv4all`.
+The components, loaders and utility functions use the same namespace `@dv4all`.
 The following location and projects are considered as npm libraries:

 - `components` (@dv4all/components): represents collection of shared components.
 I am considering spliting this into 2 packages when collection starts including more complex component.
 I will start with basic elements (atoms): button, input, checkbox etc. If I split later I will call basic module `@dv4all/elements`.
 - `icons` (@dv4all/icons): SVG icons as custom web elements (web components)